-If you are looking for something to just give assurance you are in the right place, or to increase confidence when following a planned route, have a look at the basic models from Garmin – the eTrex 10 and the eTrex Touch 25.
+If you are looking for something to just give assurance you are in the right place, or to increase confidence when following a planned route, have a look at the basic models from Garmin like the eTrex Touch 10

-Look for one that has the maps you need bundled with it as they are that’s often much cheaper than buying them separately.
-It also has the advantage of being easily set up for multiple activities, such as running, cycling or kayaking, with a useful data screen at quick glance.
+The eTrex 10 also has the advantage of being easily set up for multiple activities, such as running, cycling or kayaking, with a useful data screen at quick glance.
 Perfect for those starting out.BUY NOW >

 Are you only looking to log routes, either to keep a record or to compare performance?
-Almost all GPS devices can log a route, and if that’s all you need you can look at the cheapest options, such as the Garmin eTrex 10.
+Almost all GPS devices can log a route, and if that’s all you need you can look at the cheapest options, such as the Garmin eTrex Touch 25.

 GPS route loggers are especially popular with runners and cyclists, and so naturally there are several designed specifically for them.
 Many of these also have the advantage of recording other details, such as heart rate and pace using extra sensors – look for one that supports ANT+ technology, as this is the most common way to connect these devices.

-If they already have some equipment it’s a good idea to use the same brand.
-While the sensors should be compatible between brands, it can sometimes be difficult to get this working:
+If you already have some equipment it’s a good idea to use the same brand.
+While the sensors should be compatible between brands, it can sometimes be difficult to set this up.

 The Garmin Fenix 6X Pro Solar is a premium smartwatch to help you push new limits and explore new challenges while adding mapping, music, intelligent pace planning and more to your workouts.
 The rugged yet sophisticated design features a large 1.4" display and up to 24 days of battery life.
 It is tested to U.S. military standards for thermal, shock and water resistance.